Gauravzz12/Edu/README.md

 Set academic goals, track your progress, and stay motivated throughout your educational journey.
 - ## Grade Tracker
 Efficiently monitor and analyze your grades with a dedicated grade tracker feature.
-- ## FAQs
-Find answers to commonly asked questions to ensure a smooth user experience.
-- ## Dark and Light Themes
-Choose between dark and light themes to suit your preference and reduce eye strain during extended study sessions.
 - ## User Specific Authorization
 Ensure data security and privacy with user-specific authorization for personalized access.
 ## Screenshots